AlbertSanSun/AlbertSanSun/README.md

 Welcome to my page!

-- 💙 I'm a Teen love to build things
+- 💙 I'm a Teen who loves to build things
 - 🌱 I’m currently learning Python and HTML
 - 📚 Currently studying for exams
 - 😄 Fun Fact: I like Sicky Notes